 At the route of all this is a pathological fear of people dying.
 Which to be fair isn't exactly a bad attitude to take.
 Most of you probably agree that death is bad and less death is good.
 Therefore any reasonable efforts made to reduce deaths in air crashes are a very good thing, right?

 The problem is, what's reasonable?
 For example, in the wake of 9/11, thousands of people tried to avoid dying in an air crash by switching to America's roads instead.
 The problem with that logic is that air travel is already a hundred times safer than driving, and so the result was an increase in road fatalities.
 A really big increase.
-A staggering 1,595 extra deaths were recorded – more than half the death toll from the attacks themselves.
+A staggering 1,595 extra deaths were recorded—more than half the death toll from the attacks themselves.
 Secure cabin doors, also intended to prevent deaths, have just resulted in 150 of them.

 Inevitably, more clever ideas are being put forward in the wake of this crash.
 The Mail today is asking, "Why can't airlines seize control of doomed jets from the ground?"
 Noting huffily that, "The technology exists but pilots and companies refuse to use it."
 It sounds like a great idea, especially in an age when autonomous military drones are happily buzzing around over the heads of our enemies.

 "The ability to direct pilotless aircraft from the ground is well established," the Mail tells us, which is true.
-The Pentagon have established their ability to direct pilotless aircraft from the ground.
+The Pentagon has established their ability to direct pilotless aircraft from the ground.
 They've also established their ability to direct pilotless aircraft into the ground, which was obviously too tiny a detail for the Mail to mention, but probably an important one.
 More than 400 drones have crashed in accidents since 2001.
 If you can name it, a drone has probably hit it, from homes and farms to a Hercules C-130 transport plane.
 This is not a record for civilian airlines to aspire to.

 Right now, flying is safer than pretty much anything else you can do.
-It's worth asking how much safer it needs to be, and how far we're prepared to go in pursuit of that; especially when the rest of the time we're perfectly happy blundering around in our "two-ton death machines", as Elon Musk called cars recently.
+It's worth asking how much safer it needs to be, and how far we're prepared to go in pursuit of that; especially when the rest of the time we're perfectly happy blundering around in our "two-ton death machines," as Elon Musk called cars recently.

 At some point we have to accept death; that shit happens, and people die, and there isn't always much we can reasonably do about it.
 You can't design every single possible death out of a system, and trying can lead to madness.
-Air accidents are so rare and so unlikely that we end up playing a sort of endless whack-a-mole with Death, trying to predict the next unpredictable thing even as the last change we make introduces new possibilities for danger.
+Air accidents are so rare and so unlikely that we end up playing a sort of endless whack-a-mole with death, trying to predict the next unpredictable thing even as the last change we make introduces new possibilities for danger.